Ali2k20/Ali-Abbas-WebDesign-uob-book-registration/README.md

 # Ali-Abbas-WebDesign-uob-book-registration
-## This is for ecucational purpos only
+## This is for educational purpose only